bart6o6/bart6o6/README.md

 Hi, my name is Bartek.
 I'm from Poland and currently living near Wroclaw city.

-Since basically always I've been interested in computers and programming was some part of it as a hobby or school lessons.
+Since basically always I've been interested in computers - fixing them and testing new software.
+Programming was also some part of it as a hobby or school lessons.
-I've completed a bachelor's and master's degree at AGH University in Cracow at a metallurgical facaulty with a thesis study on casting flow and cristalization study.
+I've completed a bachelor's and master's degree at AGH University in Cracow at a metallurgical facaulty with a thesis on casting flow and cristalization study.

 Currently I'm looking for my first job in front/back-end web development.
 It is challenging to create my projects after a full-time work as an engineer, but I'm trying my best and don't plan stopping.